#letitsync is a series where we feature real stories of youths braving through their psychological adversities. Meet Aisyah!

 Aisyah shares with us: “For those who are struggling on their own, having such strong negative emotions like anger and anxiety is not at all embarrassing or shameful.
 It is human, and sometimes, seeking help can be the bravest thing to do.”

 Aisyah is currently under SYNC’s Project Cope learning adaptive coping skills.
+Beyond coping skills, Impart is currently equipping her with the skills required to engage youths in the community, creating circular ecosystems of care.
 We are grateful to everyone who has partnered with SYNC in order to support her.